-During challenging treatment problems such as algal blooms and pond turnover events, the strained water is pre-treated to improve removal of impurities and maintain the production of the high-quality water.
-The amount or need for “pretreatment” varies significantly and therefore pretreatment chemicals are added to the process only where needed.
+During challenging treatment problems like algal blooms and pond turnover events, the strained water is pretreated to improve the removal of impurities and maintain the production of high-quality water.
+The amount of, or need for “pretreatment” varies significantly, so pretreatment chemicals are added to the process only where needed.